imobilize/signmakers/content/applications/low_fat_products/index.md

 The humble potato, often considered a mainstay of Western cuisine, has undergone a healthy makeover in the last few decades.
 Modern production techniques have been applied to provide low-fat alternatives for potato-based dishes such as chips and roast potatoes.
 By carefully controlling the type and amount of oil uptake in the cooking process, oven-cooked low-fat chips and roasted potatoes can deliver all the flavour with only a fraction of the guilt.

-Mental Workers's DiscMaster™ and DiscMatic™ excel in applying a precise "3D all-over spray" of oil to a mono-layer of potato products.
+Metal Workers's DiscMaster™ and DiscMatic™ excel in applying a precise "3D all-over spray" of oil to a mono-layer of potato products.
 This precision control is essential in achieving the desired low-fat outcome in the oven cooking process.